software-mansion/live-compositor/docs/pages/guides/receive-output.md

 # How to receive output streams

-Live Compositor currently supports only RTP (H264 + Opus) as an output format:
+Live Compositor currently supports only RTP (H264 + Opus) as an output format.

+To deliver output stream in some other format you can use tools like FFmpeg, GStreamer or Membrane Framework to convert between RTP end desired format.

 ### RTP over TCP vs UDP